MargotHTeunisse/hysteron-tgraphs/README.md

-The code in this repository is published in conjunction with the article "Transition Graphs of Interacting Hysterons: Structure, Design, Organisation and Statistics" by Margot H. Teunisse and Martin van Hecke for Royal Society Open Science (2025).
+The code in this repository was published in conjunction with the article "Transition Graphs of Interacting Hysterons: Structure, Design, Organisation and Statistics" by Margot H. Teunisse and Martin van Hecke for Royal Society Open Science (2025).

 The notebook 'walkthrough.ipynb' reproduces the results detailed in the article.